 - Fantasy Kitchen Sink

-- Foreseeing My Death: And upon death, he says "I knew this would happen!"
+- Foreseeing My Death: Upon being killed, Morningbright says "I knew this would happen!"

-- Made of Iron: Smax and, presumably, his sister too.
-Bordering on Nigh Invulnerable,
+- Made of Iron: Smax and, presumably, his sister too (bordering on Nigh-Invulnerable, since the nigh-omnipotent Morningbright can do nothing more than bury him alive).

 - The Multiverse: Back home Smax was apparently aware of this, but only used it when he really felt the need to get away from everything.